-Q&A With Frank Zaid
+By Frank Zaid

 As suggested, some of the aforementioned challenges and mistakes can lead to disputes between franchisees and their franchisor.
 And unfortunately, many franchisors do not have a program in place to deal with such potential disputes before or after they arise.

-Indeed, in my experience, the most common problem affecting franchise systems is poor communication between the franchisor and the franchisees.
+Indeed, in my experience, the most common problem affecting franchise systems is poor communications between the franchisor and the franchisees.
 A successful business must be built on trust, so positive relationships between these parties are paramount.

-Ups and downs in financial performance, the threat of competition and the level of consumer acceptance are all normal, but if the franchisor does not maintain an ongoing, informed and open process of communication with its franchisees, then a lack of trust can easily arise between the parties at times of stress or unrest.
+Ups and downs in franchisee financial performance, the threat of competition and the level of consumer acceptance are all normal, but if the franchisor does not maintain an ongoing, informed and open process of communication with its franchisees, then a lack of trust can easily arise between the parties at times of stress or unrest.

-Communications within a franchise system can take many forms, including newsletters, e-mail blasts, a dedicated intranet, franchise advisory boards, ‘town hall’ meetings, national and regional conferences and conventions, independent ombudsman programs, senior management hotlines, controlled social media, field visits, inspection reports, performance reviews, supplier announcements, training sessions and operations manuals, just to name a few.
+Communications within a franchise system can take many forms, including newsletters, e-mail blasts, a dedicated intranet, franchisee advisory boards, ‘town hall’ meetings, national and regional conferences and conventions, independent ombudsman programs, senior management hotlines, controlled social media, field visits, inspection reports, performance reviews, supplier announcements, training sessions and operations manuals, just to name a few.

+Communication must be frequent, open, objective, direct, useful and honest.
+Franchisors should welcome suggestions and recommendations from their franchisees.
 Any negative communication must be conveyed in a responsible manner, with appropriate rationale and expectations.
 Franchisees’ complaints should be dealt with in a professional and timely manner.
 And franchisors should not denigrate franchisees among one another, but should instead focus on recognizing good performance and encouraging success.

-Some examples of topics and items that would merit communication with franchisees include changes in management, withdrawal of the founders, changes in the industry, arrival of new competition, consumer research and preferences, new technology, new governmental regulations, product recalls, enforcement of system standards, financial assistance programs, franchise advisory board reports, franchisee performance and milestones, ombudsman reports, renewal procedures, additional franchise policies, social media policies, new franchise openings, crisis management and, as referred to earlier, alternate dispute resolution (ADR) programs.
+Some examples of topics and items that would merit communication with franchisees include changes in management, withdrawal of the founders, changes in the industry, arrival of new competition, consumer research and preferences, new technology, new governmental regulations, product recalls, enforcement of system standards, financial assistance programs, franchise advisory board reports, franchisee performance and milestones, ombudsman reports, renewal procedures, additional franchise policies, social media policies, new franchise openings, crisis management and, as referred to earlier, alternate dispute resolution programs.

 Many potential problems and challenges can be avoided with frequent, open and honest communications, with the franchisor exercising reasonable and responsive consideration for franchisees’ concerns.
 The key is to start ahead of time.
-When communications about a given challenge only begin after that challenge has already arisen, they are only likely to escalate the problem.
+When communications about a given challenge only begin after that challenge has already arisen, they are likely to escalate the problem.

 In any case, successful franchisors understand the value of strong communications, which can be seen in their excellent relations with franchisees and are also reflected in a high level of consumer acceptance and an absence of negative publicity.
 It is never too early to start.